 This online course on Human Resource Management are completed via our easy-to-use, cloud-based learning management system.
 It consist of an introductory video, 12 online modules, an eBook and quick reference sheet.
 You can complete the course successfully without using the eBooks or quick reference sheets.
 If you decide to read the eBook, you should expect to use more than the designated time for the course.
 You can log in to the learning management system from anywhere, making learning self-directed and available 24/7 using any computer or smartphone.
-The Human Resource Management course is part of the Leaders Excellence Mini-MBA℠ program.
+The Human Resource Management course is part of the Mini-MBA online from Harvard Square.

 English doesn’t have to be your first language in order to complete the course on Human Resource Management.
 However, you must understand English in order to complete the coursework.
 If English is not your first language, you should expect to take more than the designated time to complete this online course.